What is preeclampsia?

 - Blood pressure reading.
 Blood pressure is always monitored closely during pregnancy.

-Tests for pregnant women considered high-risk for preeclampsia
+Tests for women considered high-risk for preeclampsia

 Tests for women who have preeclampsia